turnoffthelights/Turn-Off-the-Lights-Edge-extension/README.md

 # Turn-Off-the-Lights-Edge-extension
-Microsoft Edge (tested on Windows 10 14136)
+Microsoft Edge (tested on Windows 10 build 14136)

 *Turn Off the Lights Edge extension.
 Preview!* <br>
 Read the "Instructions.txt" file to get the "Turn Off the Lights" Edge extension (Preview) in your Edge web browser.